scythe-suite/scythe/INSTALL.md

     export SCYTHE_USE_SANDBOX="<NOT_NULL_IF_DOCKER_IS_AVAILABLE>"

 to reflect your username, the credentials for the deploy site and whether to use [Docker](https://www.docker.com/) as a sandbox for running the tests.
+Observe that you will probably need also to edit the files under `confs/basebundle` dir to reflect your local exam setup (i.e., the README files, the support commands…).

 You are ready to install the various dependencies (this must be done the first time you use the tool, or when an update of any of the dependencies is issued):